justin-p/hugo-testing/content/notes/hacking/External/cloud-provider-web-servers/index.md

 #### Instance Metadata

-Cloud server hosted on services like EC2 need a way to orient themselfs.
+Cloud server hosted on services like EC2 need a way to orient themselves.
 Therefore a metadata endpoint was created that runs at 169.254.169.254.
 This can contain access/secrets keys to AWS and IAM credentials.

 This should be reachable from localhost, can be abused after server compromise or SSRF.